 Rail and Reason - A community blog for people affected by railway noise pollution.

-to the Guidelines (see Guidelines below), the Methodology sets out procedures for the assessment of noise levels from
+Guidelines (see Guidelines below), the Methodology sets out procedures for the assessment of noise levels from existing

-existing rail installations and installations under construction.
-The Methodology may be used by the Agency in reviewing
+rail installations and installations under construction.
+The Methodology may be used by the Agency in reviewing noise

 Guidelines for the Resolution of Complaints over Railway Noise and Vibration - The Guidelines set out the collaborative